pingcap/docs/tidb-cloud/data-service-integrations.md

 ## Integrate your Data App with Dify

-You can integrate your Data App with [Dify](https://docs.dify.ai/guides/tools) to enhance your applications with intelligent capabilities.

-Integrating your Data App with Dify enhances your applications with intelligent capabilities, including vector distance calculations.
-This integration enables advanced similarity searches and vector analysis.
+You can integrate your Data App with [Dify](https://docs.dify.ai/guides/tools) to enhance your applications with intelligent capabilities, such as vector distance calculations, advanced similarity searches, and vector analysis.

 To integrate your Data App with Dify, follow the same steps as for [GPTs integration](#integrate-your-data-app-with-gpts).
+The only difference is that on the **Integrations** tab, you need to click **Get Configuration** in the **Integrate with Dify** area.